 Community Assistant Branch Manager (Librarian II)

-Responsible for the overall management of a community library in the absence of the branch manager.
-Directly supervises information services staff.
+Manages a community library in the absence of the branch manager.
+Directly supervises Information Services staff.
 Trains and counsels staff and evaluates their performance.
-Responds to the needs of library users of all ages, educational levels and cultural backgrounds at the info desk.
+Responds to the needs of library users of all ages, educational levels and cultural backgrounds at the information desk.
 Advises patrons of all ages on leisure reading.
 Makes suggestions for the collection to collection management.
-Ensures that library building and equipment are maintained.
 Conducts online searches and troubleshoots equipment as needed.
 May speak to community groups to market library services.
 Conducts tours of the branch and presents programs for adults.
 May conduct information department meetings.
 Works with departmental volunteers.
 Participates on management team to develop objectives and work plans for the branch.
 Works on system-wide projects for the enhancement of library services.

 Schedule: Flexibility is imperative.
-The schedule includes evenings, Saturdays and Sundays as assigned.
+The schedule includes evenings and Saturdays as assigned.
 The schedule may vary depending on the needs of the library.